koalamadness/CS-2026/may_diary.md

 # Computer Science
 ## 2026/05/07
+Correct answer.
+The @Test annotation is used to mark a method as a test in JUnit 5.
+Methods annotated with @Test will be executed as test cases by the JUnit runner.
 ## 2026/05/06
 Testcontainers levanta una BD real dentro de Docker automáticamente solo para tus tests ✅